Hardback

 Ulrike Schwabe, Frauke Peter and Sandra Buchholz

-8 The tenure track system in Italy – goals and expected and
+8 The tenure track system in Italy – objectives, expected and unanticipated effects 136

 Monia Anzivino and Massimiliano Vaira